MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-same-hardware.md

 For VMs on Windows Server 2008 SP1, Windows Server 2008 R2-SP1, and Windows 2012 clusters, direct migration to Azure Stack HCI is not supported.
 In these cases, you have two options:

-- Migrate these VMs to Windows Server 2016 or Windows Server 2019 first, update the VM version, then begin the migration process.
+- Migrate these VMs to Windows Server 2012 R2, Windows Server 2016, or Windows Server 2019 first, update the VM version, then begin the migration process.

 - Use Robocopy to copy all VM VHDs to Azure Stack HCI.
 Then create new VMs and attach the copied VHDs to their respective VMs in Azure Stack HCI.
 This bypasses the VM version limitation for these older VMs.